Thank you for using your Will to create a better life for others

-Tracy Yarrell of Duncan Cotterill was asked what people should consider when leaving a bequest to their favourite charity.
+We asked Tracy Yarrell of Duncan Cotterill law firm what advice she would give to people considering leaving a bequest to their favourite charity.
 Her response?
 “Use a lawyer”.

 What our supporters say

-“Through my bequest I am able to leave a tangible memorial to help Presbyterian Support carry on their much-needed services.”
+“Through my bequest I am able to leave a tangible memorial to help Presbyterian Support carry on their much-needed work.”